Climate and Average Weather Year Round in Texas City Texas, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.9 months, from April 5 to July 2, with an average daily incident shortwave energy per square meter above 5.9 kWh.
-The brightest day of the year is June 3, with an average of 6.6 kWh.
+The brightest month of the year in Texas City is May, with an average of 6.5 kWh.

 The darker period of the year lasts for 2.6 months, from November 15 to February 2, with an average daily incident shortwave energy per square meter below 3.7 kWh.
-The darkest day of the year is December 24, with an average of 3.0 kWh.
+The darkest month of the year in Texas City is December, with an average of 3.1 kWh.

 For the purposes of this report, the geographical coordinates of Texas City are 29.384 deg latitude, -94.903 deg longitude, and 7 ft elevation.